Route 677 (Broomley Road) Bridge, Albemarle County

 Orders Construction Company, Inc. of St. Albans, W.Va.

-VDOT contractor Orders Construction Company will begin construction on the Broomley Road bridge on Monday, May 11.
-The bridge will be closed to traffic through Nov.
-16, the project's completion date.
+VDOT contractor Orders Construction Company began construction on the Broomley Road bridge on May 11.

 The purpose of this project is to replace the aged Route 677 (Broomley Road) bridge over the Buckingham-Branch Railroad tracks in Ivy.
 The existing bridge is deteriorated and has been posted with a 10-ton weight limit.